 Like smartphones, you generally don't need to ever switch it off.
 When not in use, the screen switches off and it goes into low power/sleep mode.
 To wake from sleep mode, just give the power button a quick press.
-That said, occasionally shutting down the tablet and restarting can help it run more smoothly.

 Once the tablet is started, you need to unlock it: